jlarge11/berserknobel/README.md

 6. Accept the defaults and click "Continue".
 7. Accept the terms and click on "Complete Order".

 This can take up to three days, but the last time I did this, it took about an hour.
-You'll get an email when it's done, but as for the rest of these steps, it's probably better if you just wait until the domain is ready.
+If you try earlier than that, your browser will probably return some sort of certificate error.

 ### Terraform Cloud Setup
 1. Navigate to [Terraform Cloud](https://app.terraform.io/app).